 Available after January 2021

 Targeted to Grades: Middle School & High School, Grades 7th – 12th

-Cost: $300 for a maximum of 20 students.
+Cost: $200 for a maximum of 20 students.
 A teacher is required to be present throughout the seminar.
-(A mileage fee may be charged for travel outside of the Kansas City metro area.)

 - Following this seminar, promising participants 8th grade and older may be selected to develop their plays in The Coterie’s Young Playwrights’ Roundtable.

 - An advanced playwriting workshop is available allowing each student to create a company of characters they place into a variety of situations to help them find their play.

 - The Coterie professionally stages works from the Roundtable members in its annual Young Playwrights’ Festival.

 “Now when I write, I think a lot more about detail… I’m more confident in my writing.”